 If you want answers to all these questions to help you determine which location is right for you, click on our Neighborhood Reviews Page to learn more about each neighborhood that you’re interested in, or click here to skip straight to the Shoreline, WA Neighborhood Review or Richmond Beach neighborhood profile.

 1. Safety – Is Shoreline, WA a Safe Neighborhood?

 Safety comes first for you and your family.
 You want to make sure you live in an area where you have peace of mind.
 Safety should always be an important consideration when choosing a neighborhood in Seattle or anywhere else, especially if you have children.

 Here are a few of the most important safety-related concerns:

 - Crime rate – Any neighborhood will have some level of criminal activity, but you want the neighborhood you choose to be as crime-free as possible.
 So “if you check criminal reports through the city website or contact local law enforcement and notice a high level of activity, it may be a red flag.”

 - A neighborhood watch – “Is there a neighborhood watch group established in the area?
 This may not be a deal-breaker, but it’s something some families value.
 Ask local law enforcement or one of the residents.
 You might also see a street sign indicating it is a neighborhood watch area.”

 - Good street lighting – Plenty of street lighting is a great deterrent of criminal activity and can help you feel safer.
-So before choosing a neighborhood in Shoreline, be sure to check out the street lighting.
+So before choosing a neighborhood in Seattle, be sure to check out the street lighting.

 You can, of course, do your own research to find out about the safety of a particular neighborhood.
-A better course, though, is to consult a local Shoreline agent who will know the neighborhood well.
+A better course, though, is to consult a local Seattle agent who will know the neighborhood well.
 Just call (206) 578-3438 to find out more.